-How to Execute a Will in New York Properly
+How to Execute a Will in NY

 A Will is a written instruction manual for disposing of your assets.
 It is a document that overrides the New York State default rules for disposing of a person’s assets after their death.
 In order for a Will to be given effect, the will must be properly Executed.
 This often begs the question: how to execute a Will?